danilosilvadev/meli/README.md

-First `npm install` to install the packages.
-First `npm install` to install the packages.
+First `npm install` to install the packages and `npm start` to run.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).